 The post will outline why it’s better to first build even a super simple MVP before building a core team for your new venture.

-Why you should build a MVP first then build a core team
+Why should you build an MVP first and then build a core team?

 After testing, when you see an interest from potential customers in solving the problem you are trying to nail – Try to find a team, developers, or outsource your MVP.